 Carpet beetles are round and often speckled.
 Bed bugs are flat, oval and reddish-brown.
 Carpet beetles don’t bite, while bed bugs leave itchy welts.

-Carpet moth larvae spin silk cases and leave fine webbing.
+Carpet moth moths larvae spin silk cases and leave fine webbing.
 Carpet beetle larvae move freely and leave shed skins instead of fuzzy mats.

 The UC IPM recommends storing textiles properly and sealing entry points to block beetles.